-26 Spaces required
+Use Spaces required

-1. 1.
-Dwelling Two (2) per dwelling unit
+1. Dwelling Two (2) per dwelling unit

 2. Dwelling with medical or dental office Two (2) per dwelling unit, one (1) per employee plus

-four (4) 3.
-Dwelling with professional office Two (2) per dwelling unit, one (1) per employee plus two (2) 4.
-Dwelling with home occupation Two (2) per dwelling unit plus one (1) 5.
-Temporary Farm Stands Minimum of four (4) 6.
-Theater, assembly hall or auditorium with fixed seats One (1) per three (3) seats 7.
-Other spaces of public assembly or recreation One (1) per six (6) legal occupants 8.
-Hotel or boarding, rooming or tourist home One (1) per guest sleeping room plus office and restaurant requirement where applicable.
-Meeting and conference rooms: one (1) per three (3) persons of design capacity 9.
+four (4)

+3. Dwelling with professional office Two (2) per dwelling unit, one (1) per employee plus

+two (2)

+4. Dwelling with home occupation Two (2) per dwelling unit plus one (1)

+5. Temporary Farm Stands Minimum of four (4)

+6. Theater, assembly hall, or auditorium with fixed One (1) per three (3) seats

+seats

+7. Other spaces of public assembly or recreation One (1) per six (6) legal occupants

+8. Hotel or boarding, rooming, or tourist home One (1) per guest sleeping room plus office and

+restaurant requirement where applicable.

+Meeting and conference rooms: one (1) per three (3)

+persons of design capacity

 Convalescent or nursing home; hospital One (1) per three (3) beds 10.
 Bowling alley Three (3) per lane 11.
 Business offices and banks One (1) per two hundred and fifty (250) square feet of gross leasable area.
 (Effective 4/1/06) 12.
 Retail and personal service stores One (1) per two hundred and fifty (250) square feet of gross leasable area.
 (Effective 4/1/06) 13.
 Gasoline service station Minimum of five (5) spaces 14.
 School Twenty (20) plus one (1) per staff member.
 For 11th and 12th grades or above, an additional one (1) per four (4) pupils.
 15. Restaurants One (1) per three (3) seats.
 16. Physician's or dentist's office, clinics One (1) per doctor one (1) per employee and two (2) per examining room 17.
 Industrial uses including wholesale and storage Two (2) per each three (3) employees employed or intended to be employed on the largest shift when the capacity of building is in full use.
-18. A drive-in window shall have at least five (5) waiting cars approaching and at least one (1) waiting position for cars leaving said window.
-Waiting spaces shall r block other circulatory aisles or obstruct entrance or exit visibility and shall not cross pedestrian ways.
-19 An attendant-operated car wash shall have at least ten (10) waiting positions on the property for each hav 17. entrance and at least two (2) waiting positions for cars leaving a bay. - one and a reast two (2) waiting positions for ears caving a out.
+18. A drive-in window shall have at least five (5) waiting for cars leaving said window.
+Waiting spaces shall not block other circulatory aisles or obstruct entrance or ex xit visibility and shall not cross pedestrian ways.
+19. An attendant-operated car wash shall have at least ten (10) waiting positions on the property for each bay